 The Vellore Institute of Engineering Entrance Examination (VITEEE) that is scheduled to be conducted via Vellore Institute of Technology (VIT) has published the complete syllabus at the official website for which the link is vit.ac.in.

-The candidates can view the syllabus given below:
+The candidates can view the syllabus given below for the VITEEE 2017

 - Need for classification; three domains of Linnaean, Whittaker, Bentham and Hooker systems of classification.